rj-aj/ppmTool/README.md

 # ppmTool
-A Full Stack Project with Spring Boot and React, Redux
+A Full Stack Project with Spring Boot using JAVA 8